Version info: Code for this page was tested in SAS 9.3.

 - Diagnostics: Doing diagnostics for non-linear models is difficult, and ordered logit/probit models are even more difficult than binary models.

-- Logistic Regression in SAS with movies
+- Logistic Regression in SAS

 - SAS Annotated Output: Proc Logistic – Ordinal Logistic Regression

 - Logistic Regression Using the SAS System: Theory and Application by Paul D. Allison